 Dickson real estate is some of the most expensive in Tennessee, although Dickson house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Dickson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dickson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dickson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dickson is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dickson who work in office and administrative support (15.70%), sales jobs (14.49%), and food service (7.83%).
+There are especially a lot of people living in Dickson who work in office and administrative support (15.50%), sales jobs (13.45%), and food service (10.27%).

 Dickson is a somewhat ethnically-diverse city.
 The people who call Dickson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dickson residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dickson include German, English, Italian, and Scots-Irish.